8 Powerful Strategies for Teaching Main Ideas and Details

 4. Think of a main idea.
 Give one detail and see if the student(s) can guess the main idea.
 If not, give them another detail and let them guess again.
 Continue providing details until they figure out the main idea.

-5. Make a series of web diagrams that illustrate main ideas and 4 to 8 related details.
-Now delete some of the information, so that the students have to fill in the blanks.
-See image to right.
+5. Make a series of web diagrams that illustrate the main ideas and 4 to 8 related details.
+Now, delete some of the information so that the students have to fill in the blanks.
+See the image to the right.

-7. Place main ideas and details onto about 10 to12 blank foam dice.
+7. Place main ideas and details onto about 10 to 12 blank foam dice.
 Have the student roll the dice.
 Can they find any main ideas and supporting details that go together?
 If so, ask them to organize the dice and explain their reasoning.
-You can grant them a point for each of the dice that they are able to properly categorize.
+You can grant them a point for each of the dice that they can properly categorize.

-8. Write a series of main ideas onto cards.
+8. Write a series of main ideas on cards.
 Then collect visual representations of details and print or paste them onto cards.
-For example, if you use the main idea transportation, you can have a picture of a car, plane, boat… Ask the students to place the image cards under the correct main idea.
+For example, if you use the main idea transportation, you can have a picture of a car, a plane, a boat… Ask the students to place the image cards under the correct main idea.

 bring delight to learning